google-deepmind/mujoco/doc/XMLreference.rst

    the desired time constant (first value) and damping ratio (second value).
 This is done by taking into account the joint inertia in the model reference configuration.
 Note that the format is the same as the solref parameter of the constraint solver.
-:at:`limited`: :at-val:`[false, true], "false"`
+:at:`limited`: :at-val:`[false, true, auto], "auto"`
    This attribute specifies if the joint has limits.
 It interacts with the range attribute below.
-Both must be set to enable joint limits.
-If this attribute is "false", any joint range data will be ignored.
+If this attribute is "false", joint limits are disabled.
+If this attribute is "true", joint limits are enabled.
+If this attribute is "auto", joint limits will be enabled if range is defined and disabled otherwise.
 :at:`solreflimit`, :at:`solimplimit`
    Constraint solver parameters for simulating joint limits.
 See :ref:`CSolver`.
 :at:`solreffriction`, :at:`solimpfriction`